astronomer/docs/astro/cloud-ide/run-python.md

 ### Pass a value from a SQL cell to a Python cell

-Use the results of SQL cell in a Python cell by calling the name of the SQL cell.
+Use the results of a SQL cell in your Python cell by calling the name of the SQL cell.
 The SQL cell must contain a `SELECT` statement.

 The table created by the `SELECT` statement is automatically converted to pandas DataFrame and passed to the Python cell.